Convert your windows WSL2 into a usable operating system with GUI

 Installing Chrome on Windows 11 WSL

-Run the following on your WSL ubuntu distro to install chrome browser.
+Run the following on your WSL Ubuntu distro to install the Chrome browser.

 ## Update list of available packages